Omnis Technical Note TNSQ0018 March 2008

 Doug Easterbrook, Arts Management Systems Ltd.

-About Theatre Manager: Theatre Manager is a integrated box office, development, education, tour, artist and volunteer management software solution for Theatre, Arts, Entertainment, and Sports Administration that runs seamlessly on Macintosh, Power Macintosh, Windows 95/98/ME/XP, and NT 4.0/Windows 2000 Pro/XP Pro and OS-X using a number of network configurations.
+About Theatre Manager: Theatre Manager is a integrated box office, development, education, tour, artist and volunteer management software solution for Theatre, Arts, Entertainment, and Sports Administration that runs seamlessly on Mac and Windows.